Alternative career choices

 How do you decide?

-It's important to think carefully about why you may not wish to continue in a traditional medical career pathway.
+It's important to think carefully about why you do not wish to continue in a traditional medical career.
 This can help you to think about what you may be seeking from an alternative career.

 You may benefit from considering your wider life outside of the course and take into account your broader interests and activities.
 Take a look at the career planning section and you may also find it helpful to book an appointment with a careers adviser to discuss your thoughts and research alternatives.